+Formal assessment tasks in Term 2

+Task 5 Task 6 Task 7

+Oral: Literature: Mid-year examinations:

-Task 5 Task 6 Task 7 Oral: Prepared speech Literature: Contextual questions Mid-year examinations: Paper 1 - Language in context and literature Paper 2 - Writing OR Written test
+Prepared speech Contextual questions Paper 1 - Language in context and

+literature

+Paper 2 - Writing

+OR

+Written test

 \Trial examinations: In Grade 12 one of the tasks in Term 2 and/or Term 3 must be an internal examination.
 In instances where only one of the two internal examinations is written in Grade 12, the other examination should be replaced by a test at the end of the term (Tasks 7 and 10).